openshift-labs/learn-katacoda/middleware/dm7-dmn-introduction/finish.md

-In this scenario you've learned how to build a Red Hat Decision Manager Micro-Rules service on OpenShift.
+In this scenario you've learned how to build a DMN-based Decision Service on OpenShift.

 We started by defining our project in the Red Hat Decision Manager web-based workbench *Decision Central*.
-Next, we created our fist data-model and decision-table representing our facts and rules.
+Next, we created our fist DMN DRD model, in which we defined our data input and decision nodes.
+We've use a DMN Decision Table to implement the logic of our decision node.

-Using the *Build & Deploy* functionality in Decision Central, we were able to compile and package our rules in a KJAR and deploy the KJAR onto the Decision Server running in OpenShift
+Using the *Deployment* functionality in Decision Central, we were able to compile and package our DMN model in a Deployment Unit (KJAR) and deploy it on a Decision Server running in OpenShift

 Finally we tested our rules using the Swagger UI provided by the Decision Server.